Library MoreDep

 | BlackNode : forall c1 c2 n, rbtree c1 n -> nat -> rbtree c2 n -> rbtree Black (S n).

-A value of type rbtree c d is a red-black tree node whose root has color c and that has black depth d.
-The latter property means that there are no more than d black-colored nodes on any path from the root to a leaf.
+A value of type rbtree c d is a red-black tree whose root has color c and that has black depth d.
+The latter property means that there are exactly d black-colored nodes on any path from the root to a leaf.

 At first, it can be unclear that this choice of type indices tracks any useful property.
 To convince ourselves, we will prove that every red-black tree is balanced.
 We will phrase our theorem in terms of a depth calculating function that ignores the extra information in the types.
 It will be useful to parameterize this function over a combining operation, so that we can re-use the same code to calculate the minimum or maximum height among all paths from root to leaf.